dimaslz/navtree/README.md

 * Install the extension
 * Navigate to a GitHub repo.
 * Click the new icon in the bottom-right corner, click on extention icon or use the `CTRL+E` keyboard shortcut.
+* Download file doing `ALT+click` in file or doing click in cloud image
 * NavTree pops up
 * To close the overlay
 * To exit, click on the icon again, click on extention icon to use manually or use `ESC`.